 - Tap on the walls, especially walls on an extension or new renovation.
 Is the wall hollow plasterboard, and can you identify any hollow pockets?
 Lightweight dot and dab plasterboard can transmit and amplify sound, making noise worse.

 Remember trying to keep your toes dry on the beach?
 Soundproofing is no different.
 The biggest misconception is that soundproofing is just about the party wall or the direct noise paths.
-But unless you address all four aspects, you won’t get much reduction in noise, if any.
+But unless you address all four aspects, using a tried and tested soundproofing method you won’t get much reduction in noise, if any.